-Chandrayaan-3: The race to unravel the mysteries of Moon's south pole
+Chandrayaan-3, Luna-25: The race to unravel the mysteries of Moon's south pole

 "The Moon is like a giant puzzle.
 We have some of the pieces, the quarters and edges based on samples and lunar meteorite data.
 We have a picture of what the Moon is like, but it is incomplete," says Mr Petro.

-"The Moon is still surprising us,"
+"The Moon is still surprising us."

 BBC News India is now on YouTube.
 Click here to subscribe and watch our documentaries, explainers and features.